Maze21127/Maze21127/README.md

 - Telegram bot for conducting drawings in a retail chain of stores, with QR code recognition on the receipt.
 - Telegram bot to host costume parties, users get a random operson and information about the venue and time.
 - Python libraly for Gcore and SberCloud API
-- Destop application for free parking slots
+- Desktop application for free parking slots